EmilHernvall/dnsguide/chapter1.md

 ```

 As outlined in the table earlier, it consists of three parts: query name, type
 and class.
-There's something interesting about the how the name is encoded,
+There's something interesting about how the name is encoded,
 though -- there are no dots present.
 Rather DNS encodes each name into
 a sequence of `labels`, with each label prepended by a single byte indicating
 its length.
 In the example above, "google" is 6 bytes and is thus preceded by